b00tc4mp/isdi-parttime-202403/staff/daniel-guillen/project/doc/README.ES.md

     - Introducir un LER en el buscador
     - Introducir semana del año
     - Introducir año
-    - Introducir Acteco, 2a Carga o 3a Carga
+    - Introducir 1a carga, 2a Carga o 3a Carga

 ### Vehiculo y Mantenimiento